hasibzunair/adversarial-lesions/README.md

 <a href="#"><img src="media/test_results.png" width="100%"></a>
 </p>

 UMAP embeddings of the original benign and malignant lesions (left) and with the generated malignant lesions (right).
+It can be seen that the generated malignant lesions are semantically more similar to the original malignant lesions than the benign lesions.

 <p align="left">
 <a href="#"><img src="media/umap.png" width="70%"></a>